jaymzh/sugarjar/README.md

 The same as `smartpush`, but uses `--force-with-lease`.
 This is a "safer" way of doing force-pushes and is the recommended way to push after rebasing or amending.
 Never do this to shared branches.
-Very convenient for keeping the branch behind a pull- request clean.
+Very convenient for keeping the branch behind a pull-request clean.

 ### lint